 Whole School Communication to the Community

-- School Newsletters are emailed to all parents and posted on CONNECT in Weeks 2 and 7 of each Term.
+- School Newsletters are posted on CONNECT and on the school website in Weeks 3 and 8 of each Term.
 A hard copy is available on request to the front office.

 - Term Planners are included in each newsletter, in the Library of CONNECT, and on the school website.

 - Information about special events will depend on the nature of the event:

 - Special days/weeks – newsletters, website, and CONNECT

 - P&C special events – P&C Facebook, CONNECT, newsletter